miwurster/miwurster/.planning/quick/2-refactor-resume-work-and-education-exper/2-SUMMARY.md

 - `grep "script setup" resume.md` → no results ✅
 - `grep "<slot" .vitepress/components/ResumeItem.vue` → matches ✅

+## Post-Execution Correction

+After executor completed, user clarified that Experience and Education should **not** be collapsible — the UX must remain always-visible.
+The `<CollapsibleResumeItem>` wrappers were removed and `## Experience` / `## Education` headings restored.

+Commit: `ddfc0ea` — fix: unwrap experience and education from CollapsibleResumeItem

 ## Self-Check: PASSED

 Files verified: